 Only you can decide what your threshold is for living with people who are exploiting animals.
 You may find your threshold changes over time.
 If you’re the chief cook in your household, it’s fairly simple to make vegan meals for the entire group, and as your mother may have said to you, “you have two choices for dinner: take it or leave it.”
 It’s difficult if not impossible to control what your family members eat when they aren’t at home, but it’s totally possible to explain that at home, there are only going to be vegan meals from now on.
 If you aren’t the chief cook, then you’re going to have to be responsible for feeding yourself in a healthy and balanced way.
 With roommates, you may want your own set of cookware and dishes that are off-limits to others.
 More importantly, ask yourself how long you can live with people whose values are so different from yours, and consider looking for a vegan-friendly living situation.

 Couples in mixed relationships generally have the most success when they come to an agreement that all the food in the house is going to be vegan.
 If according to those rules he’s allowed to grill and eat his meat outside, like a caveman, that might at least save you from having to see it and smell it.
-Vegan blogger JL Fields is an example of someone who went vegan without her spouse, yet maintained a happy marriage, so her site may offer good insight if you want this relationship to work.
+Vegan blogger and cookbook author JL Fields is an example of someone who first went vegan without her spouse, yet maintained a happy marriage, so her site may offer good insight if you want this relationship to work.
 Ultimately you need to commit to going vegan and staying vegan regardless of whether your husband or partner chooses to follow you.
 Maybe when he sees that you are serious, and that you’re not caving, he will be more open-minded and respectful of who you are.

 Everyone handles holidays differently.
 Some vegans just can’t or won’t be around family at holidays where they will be cooking and eating animals, and others have found a compromise.
 How much do you want to spend time with your family over the holiday?
 Is it really important?
 If yes, then bring your own food and be polite unless someone asks you an indelicate personal question, or is critical of you.
 The reality is that the holiday table is really never the best place to educate.
 Or, if it’s not that important that you be there to be the butt of the vegan jokes, bow out of the forced family time, and spend the holiday with more open-minded friends, or other vegans.
 Recreate the traditional holidays in vegan style (such as our vegan Seder or “Veder”), see if there is a vegan potluck or other public event in your community, or start one.
 Here is how members of our community deal with it.